mpdairy/posh/README.md

 data they need to render by calling DataScript queries with `q` or `pull` and are only updated when the query changes. `transact!` is used within components to change the global state.
-If you are familiar with Datomic, you will find Posh incredibly powerful easy to use.
+If you are familiar with Datomic, you will find Posh incredibly easy to use.
+If not, it's well worth learning!

 Posh uses [Reagent](https://github.com/reagent-project/reagent) and can be integrated with your current Reagent project.
 Because it uses a single app state like [Om](https://github.com/omcljs/om) or [re-frame](https://github.com/Day8/re-frame), it is fitting to write